 - Melt the butter in a small saucepan or microwave and cool.

-- Whisk together the eggs and sugar in a bowl until fluffy 5 to 8 mins.
+- Whisk together the eggs and sugar in a bowl (using the whisk attachment on your stand mixer) on a medium to high speed until fluffy 5 to 8 mins.

 - Add in flavours, then sift over the baking powder and flour into the egg/sugar mix.
 Fold in the butter, it is easy to do this a little at a time.